 - 1. Ignoring implicit flows: this would be unsound, and allow leaking of the PIN code - 2.
-Classic, sound approach, as in lecture notes: inside if-statement you can only send stuff over the internet if all variables used in the guard can be sent over the internet.
+Classic, sound approach, as in lecture notes: inside an if-statement we can only send stuff over the internet if all variables used in the guard can be sent over the internet.
 This becomes very restrictive! - 3.
 Solution used in SPARTA: introduce a new sink CONDITIONAL